rubyonjets/jets/docs/_docs/rails-support.md

     jets import:rails git@github.com:tongueroo/jets-examples-rails.git
     jets import:rails /path/to/folder/jets-examples-rails

+## Rails Versions Supported

+Jets Mega Mode has been testing with and supports Rails 5.2.1 and above.

 <a id="prev" class="btn btn-basic" href="{% link _docs/megamode.md %}">Back</a>
 <a id="next" class="btn btn-primary" href="{% link _docs/megamode-considerations.md %}">Next Step</a>
 <p class="keyboard-tip">Pro tip: Use the <- and -> arrow keys to move back and forward.</p>